WeijersLab/AuxPhos/README.md

 # AuxPhos (AUXin PHOSphoproteomics resource)
-AuxPhos is a tool/resource to access data from the Auxin-dependent phosphorylation studies performed at Weijers lab, Laboratory of Biochemistry, Wageningen University (www.bic.wur.nl).
+AuxPhos is a tool/resource to access data from the Auxin-dependent phosphorylation studies performed at the [Weijers lab, Laboratory of Biochemistry, Wageningen University](https://www.wur.nl/en/Research-Results/Chair-groups/Agrotechnology-and-Food-Sciences/Biomolecular-Sciences/Laboratory-of-Biochemistry/Research/Plant-Development.htm).
 This repository contains analyzed data as well as a Shiny app to visualize the data.
 Look at the 'Overview' page in the Shiny app, for details about experimental data.

 Shiny app is accessible here: [https://sumanthmutte.shinyapps.io/AuxPhos](https://sumanthmutte.shinyapps.io/AuxPhos)